-- 7.22 The applicant has submitted a preliminary ecological appraisal in support of the application that concludes there is limited potential for protected/notable species to be impacted by the proposed development, due to the fact that the area is managed grassland.
-The Council's Ecologist is satisfied that there would be no significantly negative impact upon wildlife or diversity on the site subject to a condition secure biodiversity enhancement measures on the site in accordance with policy CSD4 of the Core Strategy. - 7.23 The suggested condition is appropriate and will ensure that the development would not result in harm to the biodiversity of the site.
+- 7.25 The applicant has submitted a preliminary ecological appraisal in support of the application that concludes there is limited potential for protected/notable species to be impacted by the proposed development, due to the fact that the area within the curtilage of Shepway is managed grassland.
+The application site is adjacent to an area of calcareous grassland a UK Biodiversity Action Plan habitat and within 150m of Lympne Escarpment SSSI and an area of Ancient Woodland, but as the proposed development is not directly impacting these nearby sites, no further surveys or mitigation is required, however any construction compound must not be located within the adjacent area of calcareous grassland and measures must be implemented during construction to ensure that works will not negatively impact it and the nearby SSSI. - 7.26 KCC Ecological Advice Service are satisfied that no further ecological information is necessary at this time and that there would be no negative impact upon wildlife or diversity on the site subject to a condition secure biodiversity enhancement measures on the site in accordance with policy CSD4 of the Core Strategy, as well as a condition covering lighting design in relation to bats and a construction management plan to demonstrate how impact upon the adjacent SSSI and priority habitats will be avoided during construction. - 7.27 The suggested conditions are considered appropriate and will ensure that the development would not result in harm to the biodiversity of the site.